This post may contain affiliate links. Please see my disclosure policy for details.

 Now that it’s been gifted to the National Trust, it’s a slightly quieter affair that is carried out by a handful of volunteers.
 Anyone who would like to help is welcome!

 During World War II, the white horse was completely covered with turf and hedge trimmings.
-This is so that Luftwaffe pilots wouldn’t recognise it from the air and use it as target practice for raid bombings.
+This is so that Luftwaffe pilots wouldn’t recognise it from the air and use it as a target practice for raid bombings.

 There were many theories about the horse being made during the Saxon era after King Alfred the Great won his victory against the Danes.
 But, recent excavations in the 1990s proved, without a doubt, it was made in the Bronze Age.